With Epstein conspiracy theories, Trump faces a crisis of his own making

 Far-right commentator Jack Posobiec said at Turning Point USA’s Student Action Summit on Saturday he wouldn't rest “until we go full Jan.
 6 committee on the Jeffrey Epstein files.”

-Trump's weekend post sought to divert attention by calling on supporters to focus instead on investigating Democrats and arresting criminals rather than "spending month after month looking at nothing but the same old, Radical Left inspired Documents on Jeffrey Epstein."
+Trump's weekend post called on supporters to focus on investigating Democrats and arresting criminals rather than "spending month after month looking at nothing but the same old, Radical Left inspired Documents on Jeffrey Epstein."
 His first-term national security adviser, retired Lt.
 Gen. Michael Flynn, pleaded with him to reconsider.

 “@realdonaldtrump please understand the EPSTEIN AFFAIR is not going away,” Flynn wrote.